ashishks10/Sudoku-Solver/README.md

 # Sudoku-Solver
-A simple Sudoku Solver written in C++
+A simple Sudoku Solver written in C++ programming language using the concept of Backtracking.